MyTooliT/ICOc/readme.md

 ## Logging

 Each log entry is time stamped and tagged.
 Tags are separated into Information [I], Warnings [W] and Errors [E].
 Furthermore, the time stamp is put into the log at logging time and this time stamp has an accuracy of 500ms or better (The operating system and the python interpreter are not real time capable).
 Not that the common accuracy is usually about 5ms or better.

+### Measuring Entry

+Each data points gets logged into the log file.
+Note that AccX stands for acceleration point X, AccY stands for the acceleration point y and AccZ stands for the acceleration point z.

+#### Single Measurements

+Three measuring points are stored into a single CAN20 message.
+A CAN message contains a message counter that cyclic increments from 0-255.
+Thus each message generates three entries in the log with the same message counter (MsgCounter).
+Moreover, at a reception of a CAN message generates a time stamp (Time Stamp) .
+Time Stamps in reference to the message counters may be used to determine the correct sampling frequency, message losses and to determine the message jitter (Maximum-Minimums Time determines a jitter).
+Furthermore, the message value represents the ADC value from the conversion from a sensor voltage to a sensor value.
+The sensory value transforms to the calibrated International System of Unit (SI) by processing kx+d and the corresponding k and d may be taken from the EEPROM by the configuration commands 0x60(Calibration Factor k) and 0x61(Calibration Factor d).
+Please see the following example:

+[I](2937092ms): MsgCounter:   8; TimeStamp: 236265914.467ms; AccX 32658;
+[I](2937092ms): MsgCounter:   8; TimeStamp: 236265914.467ms; AccX 32668;
+[I](2937092ms): MsgCounter:   8; TimeStamp: 236265914.467ms; AccX 32671;
+[I](2937092ms): MsgCounter:   9; TimeStamp: 236265914.665ms; AccX 32564;
+[I](2937092ms): MsgCounter:   9; TimeStamp: 236265914.665ms; AccX 32591;
+[I](2937092ms): MsgCounter:   9; TimeStamp: 236265914.665ms; AccX 32693;
+[I](2937092ms): MsgCounter:  10; TimeStamp: 236265914.857ms; AccX 32698;
+[I](2937092ms): MsgCounter:  10; TimeStamp: 236265914.857ms; AccX 32670;
+[I](2937092ms): MsgCounter:  10; TimeStamp: 236265914.857ms; AccX 32578;

+In this example 3 CAN messages are received and these messages contains 9 data points (x-dimension in that case).
+Each CAN message keeps a message counter value(8,9, 10) and the message jitter is 198µs-192µs -> 6µs for that interval.

+#### Double and Triple Measurements

+A single vector fits into a single CAN20 message.
+A CAN message contains a message counter that cyclic increments from 0-255.
+Thus each vector generates a single entry that contains a message counter value(MsgCounter).
+Moreover, each received CAN message gets time stamped (Time Stamp).
+Time Stamps in reference to the message counters may be used to determine the correct sampling frequency, message losses and to determine the message jitter (Maximum-Minimums Time determines a jitter).
+Furthermore, the message value represents the ADC value from the conversion from a sensor voltage to a sensor value.
+Each sensory value transforms to the calibrated International System of Unit (SI) by processing kx+d and the corresponding k and d may be taken from the EEPROM by the configuration commands 0x60(Calibration Factor k) and 0x61(Calibration Factor d).
+Please see the following example:

+[I](1076702ms): MsgCounter: 197; TimeStamp: 238783540.943ms; AccX 32682; AccY 10904; AccZ 10957;
+[I](1076703ms): MsgCounter: 198; TimeStamp: 238783541.115ms; AccX 32654; AccY 10984; AccZ 10972;
+[I](1076703ms): MsgCounter: 199; TimeStamp: 238783541.285ms; AccX 32683; AccY 11006; AccZ 10902;

+In this example 3 CAN messages are received and these messages contains 3 vectors(x,y, z-dimension in that case).
+Each CAN message keeps a message counter value(197,198, 199) and the message jitter is 172µs-170µs -> 2µs for that interval.

 ### BlueTooth Send Counter